abdualrhman/uncertainty-quantification_for_deep_learning/README.md

 ### Reproduce the tables and figures

-To reproduce the tables, type the following command
+To reproduce the tables, type the following command:

 ```
 make table-<TABLE_NUMBER>